-Graham Linehan, an Irish comedian known for creating popular sitcoms such as "Father Ted" and "The I.T.
+Graham Linehan, an Irish comedian known for creating popular sitcoms such as "Father Ted" (Telegraph Co) and "The I.T.
 Crowd," was arrested at Heathrow Airport by five police officers on September 2, 2025.
 His arrest has raised significant concerns regarding free speech in the United Kingdom, particularly in relation to online expression.

 Linehan's arrest reportedly stemmed from three tweets criticizing the transgender movement.
 Critics argue that the U.K. has increasingly adopted stringent measures against free speech, likening the situation to an Orwellian police state.
 According to reports, the U.K. arrests approximately 30 individuals daily for online speech, with penalties that some view as disproportionately harsh.